 What Is a "National" Criminal Records Search?

-The “national” criminal records searches which are available to the public are, in fact, compilations of millions records nationwide by private companies.
+The “national” criminal records searches which are available to the public are, in fact, compilations of hundreds of millions records nationwide by private companies.
 These companies have aggregated the records into private, proprietary databases.
-They have compiled their databases from millions of county court records, incarceration records, prison/inmate records, probation/parole/release information, arrest data, and other sources.
+They have compiled their databases from hundreds of millions of county court records, incarceration records, prison/inmate records, probation/parole/release information, arrest data, and other sources.
 These companies then sell access to their databases to third parties, like GladiKnow, for resale to the public for specific, permissible purposes.
 Like any product, there are higher quality (generally more expensive), and lower quality (generally less expensive) solutions.

 It’s unfortunate that some of the other companies may give the impression that a national criminal records search is the end all, be all criminal search product – a one stop shop.
 It is not.
 The truth is, a "hit" (record found) on a national criminal records search does not always mean that the subject, in fact, has a criminal history.
 Even more so, a "clear" (no record found) does not always mean that the subject does not have a criminal record.
 This is due to several reasons including the sheer volume of the data collected (millions of individual records gathered from thousands of sources), as well as the fact that many counties do not provide access to bulk data at all.

 We strongly believe that a national criminal records search has very high value.
 Since most crimes are tried (and the records kept) in the county where the crime occurred, our best practice recommendation is to also search the county or counties where the subject has lived, as well as the state where the subject has lived, in those states where the statewide criminal records search is available and presents a good value.
 (Please see our discussion and recommendations in Criminal Records – Statewide.)